 POS: See Point of Service.

-PPACA: Patient Protection and Affordable Care Act, federal legislation inacted in 2010.
+PPACA: Patient Protection and Affordable Care Act, federal legislation enacted in 2010.
 This is also referred to as ACA or Obamacare.

 Preauthorization: Please see ACA Uniform Glossary.

-Pre-existing condition: Physical condition of an insured person that existed before the issuance of a policy or enrollment in a plan.
-Pre-existing conditions may result in a limitation in the contract on coverage or benefits.
+Pre-existing condition: Physical or mental condition of an insured person that existed before enrollment in a health plan.
+Pre-existing conditions may result in a limitation of coverage or benefits.
 Pregnancy is not considered a pre-existing condition.

 Preferred Drug List (PDL): A list of brand name prescription medicines that is more limited than a standard drug formulary.
 Drugs on the list are selected based on clinical results and economic value.